lgustavolp/stdRobotFram/README.md

 ## Installation

-Run `npm install` (or `npm i` for the short version) to install the dev dependencies.
+Run `npm install` (or `npm i` for the short version) to install the dev dependencies;

-Then Install Robot Framework in the Project Folder
+Then Install Robot Framework in the Project Folder;

+Install Robot Framework robotframework-browser (rfbrowser init).

 ## Tests